Les Arcs Après Ski

 The raclette is a highlight, but L’Arpette is just getting started when they clear the dishes away!
 The lights go out as the music goes on and everybody gets up on the tables to dance the evening away.
 The party winds down at about 9pm and you'll get the planks back on for one final run home with the stars and some torchlight as your guide in the dark.

 Once you are down off the mountain the après scene differs in the four resort bases.
 Here is our guide to our favourite spots in each:

 Les Arcs 1600 is a quiet, family-centred base with little in the way of busy après ski bars although there are 10 or so bars to choose from.

 Les Arcs 1950 and Les Arcs 2000 are both also pretty quiet and family orientated but they both have a couple of fun bars to choose from.

 In Arc 1950, try Les Belles Pintes which is a great pub serving food or for a more sophisticated atmosphere try O’Chaud, the resort’s cocktail bar situated at Le Village Arc 1950.

 The Crazy Fox at Chalet Altitude Arc 2000 is our favourite place to grab a drink at Arc 2000, it’s not wild but cosy and warm, the perfect spot to warm up after a big day on the mountain.

 If you are looking for a party then Les Arcs 1800 is the focus of après ski activity.
-There is a selection of bars and clubs to accommodate everyone from the quiet drink after last lifts crowd to the still partying at 4am wild things.
+There is a selection of bars and clubs to accommodate everyone's preferences, from the quiet drink after last lifts crowd to the still partying at 4am wild things.

 Over at Place des Villards (close enough to walk from Charvet) you’ll find Red Hot Saloon.
 It’s the biggest bar in resort and has some great live music in the evenings as well as big screen which they show live sport on.